i2p/i2p.android.base/README.md

 - Apache Ant 1.8.0 or higher
 - I2P source in ../i2p.i2p
 - Android SDK (tested with Rev 22.6.4 and platform-tools version 19.1)
+- Android Support Repository

 ### Preparation

 1. Download the Android SDK.
 The simplest method is to download [Android Studio](https://developer.android.com/sdk/installing/studio.html).

+  * If you are using an existing Android SDK, install the Android Support Repository via the SDK Manager.

 2. Check out the [`i2p.i2p`](https://github.com/i2p/i2p.i2p) repository.